 The Diamondback Airen 5 Carbon uses a Carbon Monocoque Endurance Road Frame.

-The major downside to this bike is in its wheelset.
+The major downside to this bike is its wheelset.
 But, with an upgrade of a set that’s better matched to professional riders, the Diamondback Arden 5 Carbon is a contender with some professional bikes at much higher price points.

 Expert Opinions